PMBio/spaceTree/docs/faq/index.md

 # FAQ
 - **Q:** What if I want to map only cell states, but not clones?
-- **A:** In therory, spaceTree can be used with any type of labels that can be transfered from scRNA-seq to spatial data.
-In practice, a way to achive that at the moment requirs a few modifications to the tutorial:
+- **A:** In theory, spaceTree can be used with any labels that can be transferred from scRNA-seq to spatial data.
+In practice, a way to achieve that at the moment requires a few modifications to the tutorial:

-1) Currently the format of `data` object is fixed, but you can assign a dummy label to `clone` column in `adata.obs` by assigning roughlhly 50% of the cells to clone '0' and the rest to 'diploid'.
+1) Currently the format of `data` object is fixed, but you can assign a dummy label to `clone` column in `adata.obs` by assigning roughly 50% of the cells to clone '0' and the rest to 'diploid'.

 2) When you define the model, you need to set `map_enteties` to 'type' instead of 'both'.
 E.g.:
 ```python